 - The Punnett square for this cross begins with the representation of the genotype by alleles.
 The dominant round form is represented by the capital letter R, whereas the recessive wrinkled form is represented by the lower case letter r.

 - Each of the alleles is segregated independently to form gametes which are then added to the 2×2 table.

-- Each of the boxes in the grid represents the possible genotypes of the offsprings obtained from the cross.
+- Each of the boxes in the grid represents the possible genotypes of the offspring obtained from the cross.

-- The result of the cross is observed in the form of three heterozygous round seeds and single wrinkled seed.
-But the genotype ratio remains 1:2:1 with one homozygous round, two heterozygous round, and one homozygous wrinkled seeds.
+- The result of the cross is observed in the form of three heterozygous round seeds and a single wrinkled seed.
+But the genotype ratio remains 1:2:1 with one homozygous round, two heterozygous rounds, and one homozygous wrinkled seed.